100rabhcsmc/45-Days-Of-React-Projects/README.md

 I’m super excited for the 45 days of react projects challenge.
 I have learned the basics of reactjs, you also learn the basics of reactjs and then start making projects.
 In this challenge, we will create react js project from beginning to professional

-Here is the list of all the projects 👇
+Here is the list of all the projects 👇<br>
 From day1(beginning) to day45 (professional).
 1) <a href="https://github.com/100rabhcsmc/45-Days-Of-React-Projects/tree/master/Day1-Question-Answer/build">Day1-Question-Answer</a>
 2) <a href="https://github.com/100rabhcsmc/45-Days-Of-React-Projects/tree/master/Day2-Shout-machine/build">Day2-Shout-Machine</a>